 Nancy S. Anstaett, a lawyer member of the Commission, practices in Overland Park and is a member of Rowe & Anstaett, L.L.C.
 She graduated from Kansas State University, magna cum laude, with degrees in journalism and sociology in 1977.
 She attended Washburn University School of Law and received her juris doctorate, magna cum laude, in 1980.
 She is a member of the Johnson County and Kansas Bar Associations and the Kansas Women Attorneys Association.
-Ms. Anstaett has served on the Kansas Supreme Court Nominating Commission where she served from
+Ms. Anstaett has served on the Kansas Continuing Legal Education Commission and was elected to the Kansas Supreme Court Nominating Commission where she served from

 1996-2000.
-She served on the Commission since July 2002.
+She served on the Commission from July 2002 to June 2017.

 The Honorable Brenda M. Cameron, a district judge from Olathe, received a BS degree from the University of Kansas in 1987 and juris doctorate from the University of Kansas in 1990.
 She worked for the Public Defender in Salina, Kansas from 1990-1992.
 She served as Assistant Johnson County District Attorney from 1992-1995; Assistant District Attorney in Austin, Texas from 1995-1996; and returned to serve as Assistant Johnson County District Attorney from 1997-2001.
-She practiced law in Olathe as a member of Cornwell, Cameron, Erickson & Travis from 2001-2002, when she was appointed as district judge by Governor Bill Graves.
+She practiced law in Olathe as a member of Cornwell, Cameron, Erickson & Travis from

+2001-2002, when she was appointed as district judge by Governor Bill Graves.
 In 2012, she was Chair of the Kansas District Court Judges Annual Conference.
 She is a Silver Fellow with the Johnson County Bar Foundation, as well as being on the Board of Directors and Legacy Celebration Committee.
 She had served as a member of the Kansas Supreme Court Rules, Education, and Specialty Courts Commission.
 She has been a member of the Commission since July 2014.